 The location of PST file on your computer, however, can be difficult to discern if you blindly look for it.
 Luckily Microsoft Outlook includes a menu that allows you to make changes and view the settings of your Outlook profile.
 Among the settings that you can view on this menu is the location of your Outlook PST file.
 Creating a backup copy of your PST file will include everything in your account, including any distribution lists you’ve saved to your contacts.

-Finding the Location of PST File
+Finding the Location of PST File in Outlook

 If you have previous experience with Microsoft Outlook 2003 or Microsoft Outlook 2007, then the structure of Microsoft Outlook 2010 might seem a little foreign to you.
 This can be true even if you have been using the program for a while, particularly if you do not alter the account settings for your Outlook profile with much regularity.
 In order to locate the Outlook PST file, we need to first find the Account Settings menu inside Outlook 2010.